 Description : Context: As per the GSMA Mobile economy, there were 4.8 billion unique mobile subscribers, 1.9 billion smart phones and 7.9 billion SIM connections globally in December 2016.
 The mobile traffic data is expected to grow globally by a CAGR of 47% from 2016 to 2020.
 With ubiquitous presence of mobile in daily life, the mobile security has become paramount.
 There are multiple mobile security tools and apps, each having differential features but it is difficult to find single authentic app for all mobile security operations.
 The mobile phone has become an integral and essential part of our life and is critically necessary for us to be able to carry out our communication and connectivity for the operation of our personal or work activities.
 Billions of applications have been made available to enable communication, news, data sharing, time management,gaming and much more.
 While these apps contribute to making life easy, and available at one’s fingertips, many of theseapps have been identified as malicious.
 While the app hosting system, do carry out a technology check to ensure that theapp does not pose a security threat to the user, the behavior of the app may yet be uncertain.
 There have beennumerous instances where users have been enticed to use malicious apps, and as a result, possibly losing sensitive information.
 In the face of such risks, it is necessary to test apps for malicious behavior and to flag them for exclusion or deletion from hosting platforms.
 The challenge is to develop an app which provides risk rating to apps based on the malicious behavior and security threats.
 In addition, theapp is required with at least 15 features related to cyber security that consume up to 2 MB memory space and can be stored in external memory device.
 The preferable feature includes data leakage, access to personal information, location sharing, mobile locking, internet consumption when not in use, SMS to another mobile in case of change of SIM, identifying genuine application, etc. The solution developed using open source software will be added advantage.

-Cyber security enthusiasts and experts from educational institutes and industries across the world will be called upon to participate in the regional cyber challenges.
-A cyber-challenge will be conducted partly online and partly at identified institutions across the globe.
-Participations in the cyber challenges will comprise of teams who will each either select a problem statement and present their ideas, research and technological solutions for the specific problem (Hackathon or Innovate event) or act in a particular capacity based on the type of challenge (Capture the Flag event).
-Both the types of challenges, their problem statements and technological scenarios have been framed after extensive consultation with industry experts, security observers, government officials and business stakeholders.
+Cyber security enthusiasts and experts from educational institutes and industries across the world have been called upon to participate in this challenge.
+Participation in the Peace-a-thon will comprise of teams who will select a problem statement, present their ideas to come up with research and technological solutions for the specific problem.
+The problem statements resonates with industry experts, security observers, government officials and business stakeholders.

 NOTE: Travel expenses will be paid ONLY for Grand finale finalists